tstonesnyder/GettingCleaningDataProject/CodeBook.md

 >
 >These signals were used to estimate variables of the feature vector for each pattern:
 > '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
--tBodyAcc-XYZ
--tGravityAcc-XYZ
--tBodyAccJerk-XYZ
--tBodyGyro-XYZ
--tBodyGyroJerk-XYZ
--tBodyAccMag
--tGravityAccMag
--tBodyAccJerkMag
--tBodyGyroMag
--tBodyGyroJerkMag
--fBodyAcc-XYZ
--fBodyAccJerk-XYZ
--fBodyGyro-XYZ
--fBodyAccMag
--fBodyAccJerkMag
--fBodyGyroMag
--fBodyGyroJerkMag
+>tBodyAcc-XYZ
+>tGravityAcc-XYZ
+>tBodyAccJerk-XYZ
+>tBodyGyro-XYZ
+>tBodyGyroJerk-XYZ
+>tBodyAccMag
+>tGravityAccMag
+>tBodyAccJerkMag
+>tBodyGyroMag
+>tBodyGyroJerkMag
+>fBodyAcc-XYZ
+>fBodyAccJerk-XYZ
+>fBodyGyro-XYZ
+>fBodyAccMag
+>fBodyAccJerkMag
+>fBodyGyroMag
+>fBodyGyroJerkMag
+>

-The set of variables that were estimated from these signals are:
+>The set of variables that were estimated from these signals are:
--mean(): Mean value
+>mean(): Mean value
--std(): Standard deviation
+>std(): Standard deviation
--mad(): Median absolute deviation
+>mad(): Median absolute deviation
--max(): Largest value in array
+>max(): Largest value in array
--min(): Smallest value in array
+>min(): Smallest value in array
--sma(): Signal magnitude area
+>sma(): Signal magnitude area
--energy(): Energy measure.
+>energy(): Energy measure.
 Sum of the squares divided by the number of values.
--iqr(): Interquartile range
+>iqr(): Interquartile range
--entropy(): Signal entropy
+>entropy(): Signal entropy
--arCoeff(): Autorregresion coefficients with Burg order equal to 4 -correlation(): correlation coefficient between two signals -maxInds(): index of the frequency component with largest magnitude -meanFreq(): Weighted average of the frequency components to obtain a mean frequency -skewness(): skewness of the frequency domain signal -kurtosis(): kurtosis of the frequency domain signal -bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
+>arCoeff(): Autorregresion coefficients with Burg order equal to 4
+>correlation(): correlation coefficient between two signals
+>maxInds(): index of the frequency component with largest magnitude
+>meanFreq(): Weighted average of the frequency components to obtain a mean frequency
+>skewness(): skewness of the frequency domain signal
+>kurtosis(): kurtosis of the frequency domain signal
+>bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.
--angle(): Angle between to vectors.
+>angle(): Angle between to vectors.
+>

-Additional vectors obtained by averaging the signals in a signal window sample.
+>Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:
--gravityMean
--tBodyAccMean
--tBodyAccJerkMean
--tBodyGyroMean
--tBodyGyroJerkMean
+>gravityMean
+>tBodyAccMean
+>tBodyAccJerkMean
+>tBodyGyroMean
+>tBodyGyroJerkMean
+>

 The activity numbers that correspond to each test and training set observation can be found in y_test.txt and y_train.txt.
 The labels that are associated with each activity number can be found in activity_labels.txt.

 The subject numbers that correspond to each test and training set observation can be found in subject_test.txt and subject_train.txt

-##Running the run_analysis.R Script
+###Running the run_analysis.R Script
-This R script cleans and processes the raw data to create an output file (tidydata.csv).
+The file run_analysis.R is an R script that cleans and processes the raw data to create an output file (tidydata.csv).
 See the file README.md for details on the steps this script performs.

 ##Columns in tidydata.csv